 Robin Boyd, A Life by Geoffrey Searle

-Boyd was a very private man who left few personal letters or records.
-In this highly acclaimed and beautifully-illustrated book Geoffrey Serle writes predominantly about Boyd’s work and public activities, allowing key selections from Boyd’s writings to reveal the inner man.
+In this highly acclaimed and beautifully-illustrated biography, Geoffrey Serle writes predominantly about Boyd’s work and public activities, allowing key selections from Boyd’s writings to reveal the inner man.